organisciak/dissertation/document/5_5_ams-study.md

 [^STDdev]: It may be helpful in approximating the severity of the problem to remember that RMSE aligns with sample standard deviation in a normal distribution.
 No assumptions are made about distribution in this case, but in a normal distribution, a range of about 53 points on the scale would be required to represent 95% of contributions.
  Alternately, the RMSE of uniformly distributed random judgments would be approximately 40-41.

 The noise presented here suggests a great deal of circumstance and randomness in evaluating music similarity algorithms for MIREX.

-Comparing the BROAD category of reciprocal pairs tells a similar story (Table {@tbl:amscorr}): only $35\%$ of judges agreed on the category and nearly half was agreement on “somewhat similar” item.
+Comparing the BROAD category of reciprocal pairs tells a similar story (Table {@tbl:amscorr}): only $35\%$ of workers agreed on the category and nearly half was agreement on “somewhat similar” item.
-While some of this is to be expected, it also suggests that *SS* functions as a catch-all category where judges hedge their bets.
+While some of this is to be expected, it also suggests that *SS* functions as a catch-all category where workers hedge their bets.
 This is supported by its much wider range (Figure @fig:all-dist).

   ---------------------- ---- ---- ----